erickTornero/blog/content/posts/ambrl.md

 ### Tingwu Wang & Jimmy Ba, University of Toronto, Vector Institute 2019
 [[See paper](https://arxiv.org/pdf/1906.08649.pdf)]

 This work is a derivation from the previous method presented *(PETS)*.
-However, in this paper, it is used a policy network to help in the planning task with iterative Cross Entropy Method.
+However, in this paper, it is used a policy network to help in the planning task with iterative Cross-Entropy Method.
+Its main contribution is the proposal of an **algorithm that has a better exploration of action-sequence candidates** in the planning step.

+**Recall**: *In Gradient-free trajectory optimization (Random Shooting, CEM, MPPI, PDDM), it takes advantage of the knowledge of the dynamics $$p(s'|s, a)$$ by proposing several candidates (N) of action-sequences of length H. The way how these candidates are proposed (exploration) is the main concern of this paper.*

-Several variations is proposed in this paper, in following subsections, it is discussed how the algorithm search for trajectories: **POPLIN-A** (adding noise to actions) **POPLIN-P** (adding noise to parameters e.g. weights of a neural network).
-In both cases the same heuristic of Iterative Cross Entropy Method (CEM) are used (iteratively adjustment of a gaussian distribution parameters to a group of elites which obtain the best rewards), but with the difference that **POPLIN** uses a policy network to initializate action distribution instead of random actions as *PETS*.
+In the following subsections, it is discussed how the algorithm search for trajectories: **POPLIN-A** (adding noise to actions) **POPLIN-P** (adding noise to parameters e.g. weights of a neural network).
+In both cases, the same heuristic of Iterative Cross-Entropy Method (CEM) are used (iteratively adjustment of gaussian distribution parameters to a group of elites which obtain the best rewards), but with the difference that **POPLIN,** uses a policy network to initialize action distribution instead of random actions as *PETS*.

 **Policy Planning in Action Space (POPLIN-A)**: